Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

 \subsection{Nonparametric SGD: Sieve-type}

-In this section we study the stability of a genuinely nonparametric SGD estimator: the sieve-SGD \eqref{eq: sieve sgd update}, by combining the treatments of the batch sieve estimators and online parametric SGD estimators.
+In this section, we investigate the stability of a genuine online nonparametric estimator: the sieve-SGD \eqref{eq: sieve sgd update}, which combines the approaches of batch sieve estimators and online parametric SGD estimators.
 Recall that the estimator $\hat f_i$ is a weighted linear combination of $J_i$ pre-specified basis functions